Flexget/webui/.github/CONTRIBUTING.md

 4. After you've made your changes, open a PR.

 ## Testing
-We currently use [Jest](https://facebook.github.io/jest/) and primarily [Snapshot Testing](http://facebook.github.io/jest/docs/en/snapshot-testing.html#snapshot-testing-with-jest) for tests.
+We currently use [Jest](https://facebook.github.io/jest/) and primarily [Enzyme](https://airbnb.io/enzyme/) for tests.
 To run the tests, run `yarn test`.
 To run the tests in watch mode, run `yarn test --watch`.
 To run tests with coverage, run `yarn test --coverage`.